ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/05-degrees-of-freedom.md

 Each vibrational degree of freedom provides $$k_BT$$ of energy.
 However, this is valid only when $$k_BT$$  is much bigger than spacing between vibrational states.
 At low temperature this condition is not satisfied, only a few vibrational states are occupied and the equipartition principle is not typically applicable.

+Constraints are used in most molecular dynamics simulations, since the maximum length of the time step for integrating the equations of motion is limited by the frequency of the fastest motions in the system.
+Bond constraints that remove the rapid vibrational modes eliminate those degrees of freedom and make possible to use longer time steps without losing conservation of energy.
+Constraints including angles and dihedrals can be also applied.
+Appying constraints, however, can affect the simulation by restricting the motions associated with the specified degrees of freedom.
+For example it was found that bond and angle constraints slow down dihedral angle transitions [1](https://aip.scitation.org/doi/10.1063/1.453488), shift the frequencies of the normal modes in biomolecules [2](https://aip.scitation.org/doi/10.1063/1.455654), and perturb the dynamics of polypeptides [3](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.52.6868)